Start9Labs/documentation/site/source/learn/concepts/start9-startos.rst

 Web User Interface (UI)
 -----------------------
 A User Interface (UI) is the way in which the user interacts with some software.
 Typically, this is achieved through a graphical interface (GUI).
 A WebUI is a website that is served specifically for a user to issue commands or view data.
-A great example of this is StartOS itself, which serves a WebUI for the user to add/remove services, make configurations, etc.  This is your main point of contact with eOS.
+A great example of this is StartOS itself, which serves a WebUI for the user to add/remove services, make configurations, etc.  This is your main point of contact with StartOS.

 .. _interfaces: